haley-gilmartin/MAIL-SORT/README.md

 2. Vector matching by date (whole database) and other metadata
 3. (generate better ideas because those aren't great ngl)

+Need a good vector comparison algorithm (see cse 20 notes) or possibly provided by openai or another source?

 #### Tasks